6112-fa25/6112-fa25.github.io/_pages/recitations/recitation5.md

 ## Semantics

 Now let's define how our programs evaluate using a stack and heap.
 The notation \\(\langle S, H, t \rangle \Downarrow \langle S', H', v \rangle\\) means "with stack \\(S\\) and heap \\(H\\), term \\(t\\) evaluates to value \\(v\\), producing new stack \\(S'\\) and heap \\(H'\\)".

+Similar to JavaScript, we will use the terms "truthy" and "falsy" to refer to the boolean values `true` and `false`.
+In addition, natural numbers which are not zero are truthy, and zero is falsy.

 The stack \\(S\\) maps variables to heap addresses (which we say are natural numbers), \\(S : X \to \mathbb{N}\\).
 The heap \\(H\\) maps addresses to values (\\(V\\)), \\(H : \mathbb{N} \to V\\).